XiaYili/XiaYili/README.md

 ## Welcome!
-I am currently a first-year linguistics PhD student at Michigan State University.
+I am currently a linguistics PhD student at Michigan State University.
 I am interested in language documentation and computational modeling.
 <!--
 **XiaYili/XiaYili** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.